maria-antoniak/goodreads-scraper/README.md

 ### Output

-For matches, this service outputs a book id for each book here `user_io/output/matches/matches.txt` For no matches, the service outputs the original query here `user_io/output/matches/no_matches.txt`
+For matches, this service outputs a book id title for each book here `user_io/output/matches/matches.txt` For no matches, the service outputs the original query here `user_io/output/matches/no_matches.txt`

 ### Usage